 Remember to include all relevant details, such as your name and contact details, customer number, etc. If they fail to act, take it to the appropriate ADR scheme.

 Not necessarily.
-Within the EU, data usage and roaming charges are capped at the same amount you would pay in the UK.
+Data usage and roaming charges within the EU are capped at the same amount you would pay in the UK.

-Remember that extra charges also apply if you’re calling an EU country from the UK.
+Remember that extra charges also apply if you call an EU country from the UK.

 Yes, but there are still some differences.
 Different network providers differ in which countries they apply the new rule to, so check before you travel.